jupyterlab/jupyterlab/docs/source/developer/components.rst

 ------------------------------------

 The filebrowser example provides a stand-alone implementation of a filebrowser.
-Here's what the filebrowser's user interface looks like:
+Here's what the filebrowser’s user interface looks like:

 |filebrowser user interface|